ciceklab/ExactCN/README.md

 ### Output file of ExactCN

-- At the end of the CNV calling procedure, ExactCN will write its output file to the directory given with -o option.
+- At the end of the CN estimation procedure, ExactCN will write its output file to the directory given with -o option.
 In this tutorial it is ./exactcn_results

 - Output file of ExactCN is a tab-delimited.